toddaustin07/Edge-ONVIF-Driver/README.md

 ### Info section
 - **Status**:  a text field showing the most recent status of the connection with the camera
-- **Info**:  a table of values retrieved from the camera showing various camera configuration properties; The Info table can be especially useful to see (1) if your camera device is responding properly, and (2) identifying information about your camera such as IP address, manufacturer, name, profiles, etc.
+- **Info**:  a table of values retrieved from the camera showing various camera configuration properties; The Info table can be especially useful to see (1) if your camera device is responding properly, and (2) identifying information about your camera such as IP address, manufacturer, name, profiles supported, etc.
 - **Refresh**:  a button used to force a re-initialization with the camera

 ## Device History